-Food is one of the things you'll miss most while on JET.
-Sometimes a tough bout of culture shock can be cured with a bit of cheese or some sour patch kids.
-Thankfully there are some websites that offer import and foreign foods delivered straight to your door.
+Food frome home is one of the things you'll miss most while on JET.
+Sometimes a tough bout of culture shock can be cured with a bit of cheese or Sour Patch Kids.
+Thankfully there are websites that offer import and foreign foods delivered straight to your door.

 The Flying Pig

-This is probably the most famous resource.
-The Flying Pig delivers Costco items.
-Considering there aren't many Costco locations in Japan and they may be hard to get to for most JETs, this is a big deal.
+The Flying Pig delivers Costco items, and considering there may not be a Costco near you (especially if you live in the countryside), this is a big deal.
 The Flying Pig offers comforts of home as often as you like.

 Visit: The Flying Pig

 Foreign Buyers' Club

 The Foreign Buyers' Club provides the same service as the Flying Pig, but they go beyond Costco and get you food from just about everywhere else.
 Almost anything you can imagine, they've got.
 Try not to spend your whole paycheck.